Sadly if it was easy, you wouldn’t need a guide

 The private route is quickest and least painful.
 There are many independent psychiatrists who offer diagnosis and a few clinics.
 Private psychiatrists are usually very experienced with the wide range of adults who may have ADHD, both women, and men, sometimes highly intelligent and successful people too.
 They will screen for and seek to help with co-morbidities, like depression and anxiety since these are all too common in ADHD.

 If you can afford it, private is usually the best bet for an informed, experienced and non-confrontational diagnosis.
-Costs typically vary from £300-£700 in London.
+Costs typically vary from £600-£1200 in London.
+There has been serious cost inflation over the covid period and demand has really grown so queues are more likely now.
 Sometimes diagnosis is separately priced from titration, so do check.

 Ultimately private is costly.
 Medications are expensive and you will have to pay for a monthly consult to collect the controlled medication prescription.
 In most cases, your GP will agree to prescribe on the NHS, if the private psychiatrist writes to them and agrees to provide shared care.
 This Shared Care Agreement means the psych takes responsibility and determines what the GP prescribes.
 Not unusual at all.
 Once set up, your only ongoing costs will be a 6 monthly or annual visit/call with your private psychiatrist.